Andrew V. Schally, Ph.D., M.D.h.c., D.Sc.h.c.

 Description of Research

-Dr. Schally was awarded the Nobel Prize in Medicine in 1977 for his work on hypothalamic hormones.
-The following are highlights/discoveries of his career.
+- Dr. Schally was awarded the Nobel Prize in Medicine/Physiology in 1977 for his work on proving the existence of several hypothalamic hormones.

-- Discovered the receptors for growth hormone-releasing hormone (GHRH) on tumors
+- Discovered the presence of receptors for growth hormone-releasing hormone (GHRH) on tumors.

 Selected Cancer-Related Publications

 - Rick FG, Abi-Chaker A, Szalontay L, Perez R, Jaszberenyi M, Jayakumar AR, Shamaladevi N, Szepeshazi K, Vidaurre I, Halmos G, Krishan A, Block NL, Schally AV.
 Shrinkage of experimental benign prostatic hyperplasia and reduction of prostatic cell volume by a gastrin-releasing peptide antagonist.
 Proc Natl Acad Sci U S A 110:2617-22,2013 Read more »

 - Rick FG, Block NL, Schally AV.
 Agonists of luteinizing hormone-releasing hormone in prostate cancer.
 Expert Opin Pharmacother :,2013 Read more »